What is constipation?

 - Lack of physical activity

-- Pain medicine or medicine used to treat depression or high blood pressure
+- Medicine used to treat pain, depression, or high blood pressure

 - Medical conditions, such as hemorrhoids, diabetes, or a stroke